Different types of waistbands

 - Top stitch, stitch in the ditch from the top along the seam line.
 The turned under edge at the back will be neatly caught in this stitching now.

 Adding a facing waistband can give a seamless and neat finish to the waist area,.
 You will have a very smooth skirt edge without any separate waistband.
 It is better if the facing is made with a lightweight fabric .
-Checkout the sewing tutorial for an Aline yoke skirt with the faced waistband for how to sew this type of waistband with a zipper and also the post on drafting and sewing facing to fabric edges
+Checkout the sewing tutorial for a straight skirt with yoke with the faced waistband for how to sew this type of waistband with a zipper and also the post on drafting and sewing facing to fabric edges

 The two main types of elastic waistbands are self waistband which uses a tuned under finish to create the casing for elastic and separate waistband which uses a separate strip of fabric to create the waistband.
 You can also use wide decorative elastic directly as a waistband without a casing.
 Then there is shirring which is used to gather the fabric at the waist.
 A stretch paperbag waistband is a variation of the elastic waistband.Checkout the post on different ways of sewing elastic waistbands for more details